awsdocs/aws-deep-learning-amis/doc_source/deep-learning-containers-eks-setup.md

 1. Examine the following command to create a cluster using a p3\.8xlarge instance type\.
 You will need to make modifications to it before you run it\.
    + name is what you will use to manage your cluster\.
 You can change `cluster-name` to be whatever name you like as long as there are no spaces or special characters\.
-   + nodes is the number of containers you want in your cluster\.
+   + nodes is the number of instances you want in your cluster\.
 In this example, we're starting with three nodes\.
    + node\-type refers to instance class\.
 You can choose a different instance class if you already know what kind will work best for your situation\.
    + timeout and \*ssh\-access \*can be left alone\.
    + ssh\-public\-key is the name of the key that you want to use to login your worker nodes\.
-Either use a security key you already use or create a new one but be sure to swap out the ssh\-public\-key with a key that was allocated for the region you used\.
-Note: You only need to provide the key name as seen in the 'key pairs' section of the EC2 Console\.
+Either use a security key you already use or create a new one but be sure to swap out the ssh\-public\-key with a key that was allocated for the Region you used\.
+Note: You only need to provide the key name as seen in the 'key pairs' section of the Amazon EC2 Console\.
-   + region is the EC2 region where the cluster will be launched\.
-If you plan to use training data that resides in a specific region \(other than *<us\-east\-1>*\) it is recommended that you use the same region\.
-The ssh\-public\-key must have access to launch instances in this region\.
+   + Region is the Amazon EC2 Region where the cluster will be launched\.
+If you plan to use training data that resides in a specific Region \(other than *<us\-east\-1>*\) it is recommended that you use the same Region\.
+The ssh\-public\-key must have access to launch instances in this Region\.
 **Note**
-The rest of this guide assumes *<us\-east\-1>* as the region\.
+The rest of this guide assumes *<us\-east\-1>* as the Region\.
    + auto\-kubeconfig can be left alone\.

 1. Once you have made changes to the command, run it, and wait\.
 It can take several minutes for a single node cluster, and will take even longer if you chose to create a large cluster\.